Gowtham-beep/pytm_clone/README.md

 - **User Management:** List of all registered users with search functionality.
 - **Funds Transfer:** Transfer money to other users via a modal dialog.
 - **API Integration:** Backend communication using RESTful APIs.
+###Learnings from This Project
+##1.
+Transactions in MongoDB
+I gained hands-on experience in handling transactions in MongoDB.
+Implementing multi-document transactions ensures that operations are executed atomically, which is crucial for consistency in financial applications like this banking app.
+##2.
+References and Relationships
+I explored how to define relationships between different entities, such as users and their accounts.
+By using references in MongoDB, I ensured data integrity and streamlined the retrieval of related information, enhancing the user experience.
+##3.
+Session Management
+I implemented session management in the backend, ensuring that user sessions are tracked for secure authentication and smooth interactions.
+This involved starting, ending, and committing sessions properly to maintain consistency and avoid issues with state.
 ## Tech Stack

 ### Frontend: